Severe Thunderstorm Warning issued for Beckham, Greer by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Beckham, Greer by NWS

-Effective: 2021-10-12 18:08:00 CDT Expires: 2021-10-12 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Effective: 2021-10-12 17:58:00 CDT Expires: 2021-10-12 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Beckham; Greer A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTH CENTRAL GREER AND EASTERN BECKHAM COUNTIES At 607 PM CDT, a severe thunderstorm was located 5 miles southwest of Carter, moving north at 35 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Target Area: Beckham; Greer A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTHWESTERN GREER AND EASTERN BECKHAM COUNTIES At 558 PM CDT, a severe thunderstorm was located 5 miles west of Willow, moving north at 35 mph.
+HAZARD...Two inch hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Elk City, Sayre, Carter and Delhi.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect damage to roofs, siding, windows, and vehicles.
+Locations impacted include Elk City, Sayre, Carter, Willow, Delhi and Brinkman.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0